MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/tools/azure-advisor-data-explorer-recommendations.md

 #### Azure Data Explorer Unused cluster

-A cluster that meets the next conditions is considered unused: has a small amount of data, queries, and ingestions in the last 30 days, has low cpu usage in the last two days and has no followers in the last day.
-The recommended action for an unused cluster is to stop it if the data it contains is important, or delete it otherwise.
+A cluster that meets the next conditions is considered unused: has a small amount of data, queries, and ingestions during the last 30 days, has low CPU usage during the last two days and has no followers during the last day.
+The recommended action for an unused cluster is to delete it.

 #### Right-size Azure Data Explorer clusters for cost

-This recommendation is published for a cluster that its sku is stronger than necessary, based on its usage telemetry in the last week, and can be cheaper with a weaker sku.
-A weaker sku can be a lower-level machine and/or a lower number of instances.
+This recommendation is published for a cluster that its size or VM SKU are not cost-optimized (so you can reduce costs), based on parameters like its data capacity, CPU utilization, and ingestion utilization, during the last week.
+You can reduce costs by right-sizing (scale down and/or scale in) to the recommended cluster configuration shown.

+**Note**: It is always recommended to turn-on optimized autoscale configuration.
+In case you are already using optimized autoscale and you see the 'right-size' recommendation, it means that your current VM SKU is not optimized or that the optimized autoscale's minimum/maximum instance count boundaries are not optimized so you should consider changing them so that the recommended instance count will be included in your defined boundaries.

+**Important**: Your actual yearly savings may vary.
+The yearly saving that is presented is based on 'pay as you go' prices.
+The potential saving does not take into consideration Azure Reserved VM Instances (RIs) billing discounts you may have.

 #### Reduce cache for Azure Data Explorer Tables

-If a cluster's caching policy's period is higher than necessary, it might save unused or rarely used data in cache, resulting unnecessary charge.
-Thus, this recommendation is published for a cluster that its caching policy does not fit the vast majority of the queries it ran in the last 30 days.
+This recommendation is published for a cluster that its tables' cache policy can be reduced, based on the actual queries' look-back period during the last 30 days.
+You can see up to 10 recommendations (top 10 tables by potential cache saving).
+To help you reduce costs - this recommendation will be delivered only if the cluster can scale-in/down following the cache-policy change, by checking whether the cluster is "bounded by data".
+It means that the cluster has low CPU level and low ingestion utilization, but only due to high data capacity, the cluster hasn't been able to scale in/down yet.

 ### Performance recommendations